 3. THE BASILICA – SANTA MARIA DE MONTSERRAT

 Santa Maria de Montserrat is one of the main attractions in Montserrat for many visitors.
-Constructed in Gothic tradition, the Basilica also uses Renaissance shapes and traditional Catalan architecture.
+Constructed in the Gothic tradition, the Basilica also uses Renaissance shapes and traditional Catalan architecture.

 The ancient Basilica was completely rebuilt after being destroyed by the Napoleonic war.
 Santa Maria de Montserrat that we can see nowadays is the result of the 19th-century renovation.

 The legend has it that the Benedictine Abbey was once home to the Holy Grail; hence the Abbey was demolished by the Napoleonic troops.

 The Basilica with marbled floors and gold interior is free to enter.
 Beyond its doors, the main draws of the Basilica are the Montserrat choir and the statue of the Virgin Mary and her infant son.

-There are many burning candles that are lit daily in the basilica.
+Many burning candles are lit daily in the Basilica.
 Every candle symbolizes a prayer to St. Mary.